harrymkt/stwguide/docs/quests/dangerous_mutation_and_the_metical_mystory/index.md

 8. Press M and find an item, and pick it up.
 Make sure to get a weapon in your hand, just in case an animal comes to attack you.
 9. If you have the item, turn and travel south until you reach the clay tile.
 Note: You will see mutated wolves near you.
 However, do not be scared; they cannot attack or kill you unless you go to the concrete near the rocks.
 10. If you've reached the clay, press the spacebar with an empty hand once to pick up an item.
 Warning: You cannot pick it up more than once, as it will try to warn you, but it cannot actually prevent you from pressing the key.
 However, the item will not be picked up.
-Now, you'll get mutated wolf poop.
+Now, you'll get **mutated wolf poop**.
 11. Turn and travel north until you reach the wall, which is a travel point to exit the pharmacy.
 Press Shift + Enter and go out of the pharmacy.

 This should complete the quest.